Using Machine Learning to Design Time Step Size Controllers for Stable Time Integrators: Summary and Conclusion

-Finally, we have applied the optimization-based approach to three MPRK schemes proposed in the literature: the second-order method MPRK22$(1)$ \cite{KM18} and the third-order methods MPRK43$(0.5,0.75)$ and MPRK43$(0.563)$ \cite{KM18Order3}.
+Finally, we have applied the optimization-based approach to the second-order Rosenbrock scheme that is used for \code{ode23s} and three MPRK schemes proposed in the literature: the second-order method MPRK22$(1)$ \cite{KM18} and the third-order methods MPRK43$(0.5,0.75)$ and MPRK43$(0.563)$ \cite{KM18Order3}.
 The optimized controllers for these methods are summarized in Table~\ref{tab:optiparas2}.
-A proof-of-concept implementation of the methods with the optimized controllers are already comparable to \MATLAB solvers such as \code{ode23s} for loose tolerances.
+A proof-of-concept implementation of the methods with the optimized controllers are already comparable or even superior to \MATLAB solvers such as \code{ode23s} for loose tolerances.

 Along the way, we have also some new results on MPRK schemes that are interesting on their own.
 In particular, we have extended MPRK schemes to general time-dependent production-destruction-rest systems in Section~\ref{sec:schemes}, broadening the scope of applications of this class of methods.